laurenchen0631/English-Learning/category/common_tranisition.md

 ## Time
 + at the outset 起初/一開始
 	- Decide at the outset what kind of learning programme you want to follow.
+- at first 一開始 == to the beginning == initially
+	- At first, he seemed surprised by my question.
+	- Rather than enhancing a country's security, the successful development of nuclear weapons could serve at first to increase that country's vulnerability.
 + no sooner ... than 剛...就... == used to show that one thing happens immediately after another thing
 	- No sooner had I started mowing the lawn than it started raining.
 	- No sooner had the first passenger railroads begun operations in England and the United States, than the public was seized by what was called "railroad mania."
 	- No sooner had the first passenger railroads begun operations in England and the United States, around 1830, than the public was seized by what was called, even then, "railroad mania."

 - after a bit
 - after a while
 - lately